Hamilton County Vehicle Impound Guide

 If You Can't Afford the Fees

-Facing a DUI arrest can strain your finances, and the impound fees can add to the burden.
-Here are some options if you're struggling to afford the fees:
+Facing unexpected towing and storage fees can be a significant financial burden.
+Here are some options to consider if you're struggling to afford the costs:

 After Retrieval